Programmierpraktikum-MVA/AsyncAPI/README.md

 Remember to replace `{project-id}` with the actual project directory name.

+## Limitations

+- only json payloads are currently supported for automatic deserialization
+- only one server is currently supported and only nats protocol is supported
+- only one message is currently supported per channel, payloads can be choosen freely including anyOf/oneOf/allOf

 ## Contribute

 Contributions are always welcome!
 Please read the [contribution guidelines](CONTRIBUTING.md) first.